 Mackey Arena: LED Display Systems, Scoring, Integrated Digital and Static Signage.

 The first true HDR scoreboard – and one of the largest in college football!
 Anthony James Partners (AJP) is proud to have once again had the opportunity to work with Purdue University as Owner’s Representative, Design Consultant and AV Consultant on exciting technology upgrades for Ross-Ade Stadium.
 Taking a phased approach, the school started with a sound system overhaul in 2018, followed by the installation of a “Monster” LED ribbon display in the north end.
-A state-of-the-art primary south end scoreboard is slated for completion in 2020.
+Winter 2020 brought a huge, state-of-the-art primary scoreboard for the south end designed to adapt to future architectural upgrades.

-AJP also worked with Purdue on design, procurement and construction oversight for Mackey Arena technology upgrades, including a uniquely cool centerhung scoreboard design.
+AJP also worked with Purdue on design, procurement and construction oversight for Mackey Arena technology upgrades, including a uniquely cool center hung scoreboard design.
 For more information, visit://anthonyjamespartners.com/portfolio/purdue-university-mackey-arena/

-When installation is complete in Summer 2020, Ross-Ade Stadium’s new south end zone primary scoreboard the first HDR (high-dynamic range) board in college football, but it’s also one for the largest!
+Not only is Ross-Ade Stadium’s new south end zone primary scoreboard the first HDR (high-dynamic range) board in college football, but it’s also one for the largest!
 The $10 million project features a high definition, 10mm pixel pitch scoreboard at 56-feet, 9-inches high by 150-feet, 4-inches feet wide.
 Four times larger than its predecessor, the scoreboard represents the first HDR (high-dynamic range) board in the collegiate space, providing a significantly sharper image and vibrant color.
 The project involved architectural planning and structural engineering to position the board 30 feet closer to the field, at the back end of the south end zone patio.
 AJP’s scoreboard design finishes and accents included a header with backlit school identification lettering (“PURDUE”), and a huge “P” logo placed on the back of the board.

 “MONSTER” LED RIBBON BOARD DISPLAY

-AJP worked with Purdue Athletics to come up with a design for a 375-foot wide by 10-foot high video ribbon board for Ross-Ade’s north end that replaced an outdated digital scoreboard installed decades ago.
-The monster ribbon pumps up game excitement, and features statistics, scores from the Big Ten and around the country along with advertisements and messages.
+AJP worked with Purdue Athletics to come up with a design for a 375-foot wide by 10-foot high video ribbon board for Ross-Ade’s north end that replaced an outdated digital scoreboard.
+An AJP innovation, the monster ribbon pumps up game excitement, and features statistics, scores from the Big Ten and around the country along with advertisements and messages.

 SOUND REINFORCEMENT SYSTEM